minio/operator/docs/operator-fields.md

 - `spec.metadata`: Define the object metadata to be passed to all the members pods of this MinIOInstance.
 This allows adding annotations and labels.
 For example,you can add Prometheus annotations here.
 Internally `metadata` is a struct type as [explained here](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1#ObjectMeta).

+- `spec.clusterDomain`: Set the internal Kubernetes cluster domain.
+If not specified, it falls back to the default value `cluster.local`.

 - `spec.image`: Set the container registry and image tag for MinIO server to be used in the MinIOInstance.

 - `spec.zones`: Set the number of servers per MinIO Zone.
 Add a new Zone field to expand the MinIO cluster.
 Read more on [MinIO zones here](https://github.com/minio/minio/blob/master/docs/distributed/DESIGN.md).